M142 HIMARS: Related developments

-Lockheed Martin and Thales Australia are discussing with the Australian government, manufacturing GMLRS rockets in Australia, due in part to concerns of resupply during conflict.
-Australia has the ability to manufacture the rockets but it depends on the technology, specifically the guidance components, being authorized by the US government.
-In November 2022, the publication The Strategist, published by the Australian Strategic Policy Institute, warned that "acquiring the missile-delivery system without a dedicated surveillance and target acquisition capability means that Australia's long-range fires will have no eyes."

 Autonomous Multi-domain Launcher

 The Autonomous Multi-domain Launcher (AML) is an unmanned variant of the HIMARS.
 The AML is equipped with remote controlled launcher and fire-control system that ensures compatibility with current munitions used onboard both M270 MLRS and HIMARS.
 The concept video shows the AML can carry two pods compared to one on HIMARS and is expected to be compatible with munitions from other services or in development.

 Homar-A

 Homar-A (English: Lobster, A for American) is a program by Polish Ministry of National Defense to acquire the M142 HIMARS, and, via technology transfers, integrate the launcher with the domestically produced Jelcz 663.45 6x6 truck chassis, Topaz battle management system and communication system.
 The Armaments Agency of the Polish Ministry of National Defense has signed a framework agreement with Lockheed Martin on 11 September 2023.
 Under the terms of this agreement, 486 Homar-A vehicles will be assembled in Poland, with first deliveries starting in 2026.